Submitting a patch, getting it reviewed, and committed to the Mozilla source tree involves several steps. This article explains how.

-It is unusual for patches to be perfect the first time.
-The reviewer may mark "review-" and list problems that must be addressed before the patch can be accepted.
+It is unusual for patches to be perfect the first time around.
+The reviewer may use the ‘Request Changes’ action and list problems that must be addressed before the patch can be accepted.
 Please remember that requesting revisions is not meant to discourage participation, but rather to encourage the best possible resolution of a bug.
-Carefully work through the changes that the reviewer recommends, attach a new patch and request review again.
+Carefully work through the changes that the reviewer recommends, attach a new patch, and request review again.

-Sometimes a reviewer will grant conditional review by marking "review+" but indicating minor changes that must be made, such as spelling or indentation fixes.
+Sometimes a reviewer will grant conditional review with the ‘Accept Revision’ action but will also indicate minor necessary changes, such as spelling, or indentation fixes.
 All recommended corrections should be made, but a re-review is unnecessary.
-Make the changes, attach the revised version, and use the relevant checkbox on the attachment page to render the original patch obsolete.
+Make the changes and submit a new patch.
 If there is any confusion about the revisions, another review should be requested.

-Sometimes after a patch is reviewed, but before it can be committed, someone else makes a conflicting change.
-If the merge is simple and non-invasive, post an updated version of the patch, but for all non-trivial changes, another review is necessary.
+Sometimes, after a patch is reviewed, but before it can be committed, someone else makes a conflicting change.
+If the merge is simple, and non-invasive, post an updated version of the patch.
+For all non-trivial changes, another review is necessary.

-If at any point the review process stalls for more than two weeks, see the "Getting attention" section above.
+If at any point the review process stalls for more than two weeks, see the previous 'Getting attention' section.

-In many open source projects, developers will accept patches in an unfinished state, finish them and apply them.
+In many open source projects, developers will accept patches in an unfinished state, finish them, and apply the completed code.
 In Mozilla's culture, the reviewer will only review and comment on a patch.
-If the submitter declines to make the revisions, the patch will sit unless and until someone else chooses to take up the effort.
+If a submitter declines to make the revisions, the patch will sit idle, until someone chooses to take it on.

-A patch can be committed after it has been properly reviewed.
+A patch can be pushed (aka. 'landed') after it has been properly reviewed.

-Please build the application with the patch applied, ensuring it runs and passes automatic tests (and mention you have done so in the bug) and/or push to the try server (also stating this in the bug).
-Submitting an untested patch wastes the committer's time and may burn the tree.
+Submitting untested patches wastes the committer's time, and may burn the release tree.
 Please save everyone's time and effort by completing all necessary verifications.

-Please ensure that the patch is properly formatted to make it as easy as possible for a committer to check in your patch.
+Ensure your patch is properly formatted, making it as simple as possible for a committer to check against your patch.

-checkin-needed keyword to the bug (or if Bugzilla doesn't allow you to add the keyword, ask someone else to add it).
-Community members with commit access regularly search for bugs with the checkin-needed keyword and commit within a day or so.
-If the patch does not get checked in within a reasonable timeframe, join #developers on irc.mozilla.org and ask someone to check it on your behalf.
-In most circumstances, a link to a passing Try run will be required in order to verify that the patch will not cause any new failures after landing.
+checkin-needed keyword to the bug.
+If Bugzilla doesn't allow you to add the keyword, ask someone else to add it.
+Community members with commit access, regularly search for bugs with the checkin-needed keyword, often committing in a day or so.
+If the patch does not get checked, within a reasonable timeframe, join #developers on irc.mozilla.org, asking someone to check on your behalf.
+In most circumstances, a link to a passing Try run will be required, in order to verify the patch will not cause any new failures after landing.

-It could be that your code causes functional or performance regressions.
-There is a tight policy on performance regressions in particular, which means your code may well end up being backed out and you will have to fix it and resubmit it.
-Regressions mean the tests (which you ran before checking in, didn't you) are not comprehensive enough, so a resubmitted patch or a patch to fix the regression should be accompanied by appropriate tests.
+It is possible your code causes functional or performance regressions.
+There is a tight policy on performance regressions, in particular.
+This means your code may be dropped, leaving you to fix and resubmit it.
+Regressions, ultimately mean the tests you ran before checking in are not comprehensive enough.
+A resubmitted patch, or a patch to fix the regression, should be accompanied by appropriate tests.